kris-szlapa/eps-spine-client-test/README.md

 Workflows are in the .github/workflows folder

-- `build.yml`: Runs check-licenses, lint, test and SonarCloud scan against the repo.
-Called from pull_request.yml and release.yml
 - `combine-dependabot-prs.yml`: Workflow for combining dependabot pull requests.
 Runs on demand
 - `dependabot_auto_approve_and_merge.yml`: Workflow to auto merge dependabot updates
 - `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened
+- `publish.yml`: Publishes the package to GitHub Packages.
+Called on demand
 - `pull_request.yml`: Called when pull request is opened or updated.
-Runs build.yml
+Runs quality_checks.yml
 - `quality_checks.yml`: Workflow verifies and enhances code quality through setup, dependencies, checks, and SonarCloud scanning
 - `release.yml`: Run when code is merged to main branch or a tag starting v is pushed.
-Calls build.yml
+Calls quality_checks.yml
-- `publish.yml`: Publishes the package to GitHub Packages.
-Called on demand